Our Patron

 Work in Wales

 In October 2008, during the 60th year of the NHS, the First Minister asked Professor Sir Mansel Aylward to chair the Bevan Commission.
-This brings together a group of international experts to give expert advice to the Minster for Health and Social Services to help ensure that increasingly Wales can draw on best practice from across the world while remaining true to the principles of the NHS as established by Anuerin Bevan.
+This brought together a group of international experts to give expert advice to the Minster for Health and Social Services to help ensure that increasingly Wales could draw on best practice from across the world while remaining true to the principles of the NHS as established by Anuerin Bevan.

 In October 2007 Professor Mansel Aylward in his capacity as Chair of the Wales Centre for Health was asked by Edwina Hart, Minister for Health and Social Services to undertake a review of Health Commission Wales’ functions, including its decision-making processes and appeals mechanism.
 Under this arrangement, a report on key findings and advice (including the making of recommendations) was provided to the Minister in June 2008.
 Professor Mansel Aylward was also asked to advise the Minister healthcare provision in Merthyr Tydfil and surrounding areas, which was provided to the Minister in July 2008.